aneesath/Virtualkeyrepo/README.md

 # Virtualkeyrepo
 phase1project
 1. The first option returns the current file names in ascending order.
-The main directory can be assigned in LockedMe class.
+The main directory can be assigned in Filehandling class.

 2. The second option returns the details of the user interface options displaying the following: